What is polio?

 concern in these areas, especially for infants and children.

 Polio is caused by 1 of 3 types of the poliovirus.
-It usually spreads due to contact
+It often spreads due to contact

-from ingestion of contaminated food or water.
-It can also be spread when an infected
+from eating or drinking contaminated food or water.
+It can also be spread when an

 can excrete the virus in their stool for several weeks.
 People are most contagious

-immediately before the onset of symptoms and soon after they appear.
+right before symptoms start and soon after they appear.

 What are the symptoms of polio?